How to Safely Share Bank Card Information: Essential Guide for Everyday Users

 - Make sure you're speaking to the right person

-Step 2: Prepare the Information
+Step 2: Minimize the Information

 Step 4: Monitor and Follow Up